freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-49.md

 ## Description
 <section id='description'>

+The `legend` element acts as a caption for the content in the `fieldset` element.
+It gives users context about what they should enter into that part of the form.

-Add a `legend` element with the text `What's your cat's personality?` inside the second `fieldset` element.
+Add a `legend` element with the text `Is your cat an indoor or outdoor cat?` above both of the radio buttons.

 </section>